mathiasverraes/uptodocs/README.md

 CLI:

 ```
-vendor/bin/uptodocs run <markdownFile> [<preludeFile>]
+vendor/bin/uptodocs run [options] [--] <markdownFile>

 Arguments:
   markdownFile          Markdown file to run.

+Options:
-  preludeFile   A PHP file to run before each code block.
+  -b, --before=BEFORE   A PHP file to run before each code block.
                         Useful for imports and other setup code.
+  -a, --after=AFTER     A PHP file to run after each code block.
+                        Useful for cleanup, and for running assertions.
 ```

 In your code: